-TBC is seeking a sublicensee beginning approximately May 15, 2021 and terminating May 31, 2026, provided that NYC Parks exercises the remaining option years as part of the underlying sole source concession agreement.
+TBC is seeking a sublicensee beginning as soon as possible in Spring 2022 and terminating February 25, 2025, with two optional extensions of one year each, provided that NYC Parks renews the underlying sole-source concession agreement with TBC.
 No longer term will be considered.
 The concession will be operated pursuant to a sublicense agreement with TBC and will also be subject to the requirements of two license agreements between NYC Parks and TBC; no leasehold or other proprietary right is offered.